-The general public's unfamiliarity with the car brand Muka is largely due to the fact that only so few cars were built.
+The general public's unfamiliarity with the car brand Muka is largely because only so few cars were built.
 It took the factory in the Dutch village Lexmond a little over a hundred years to build about as much cars as a factory like Volkswagen currently builds in a single day.
 But Muka also very rarely advertised their products like a company nowadays should do, and relied largely on word-of-mouth.
 Muka used to build exclusive automobiles, and placed high priority on handicraft, tradition and quality.

 From my early childhood I am fascinated by cars.
 It was said that "brm" was the very first word I uttered.
 In the family photo-album there's a photograph of me, taken when I was just a few years old, going through the newspaper.
 The caption for that photo reads: "Is there a 'brm' in here?"
-I have a longstanding fascination with the automobiles that Muka has built and with the brand's history, which is why I do my best to contribute to the general awareness of the car brand.
-I started writing stories about the factory when I was little and I used to draw pictures of the cars to the best of my ability.
-Ever since the start of this website stories about Muka have been an important part of it.
+I have a longstanding fascination with the automobiles that Muka has built and with the brand's history.
+I started writing stories about the factory when I was little and I used to draw pictures of the cars.

 Muka Ventoux prototype.
 I made this drawing when I was twelve.
 I never coloured in another drawing.